 Pittsburgh Public School graduates who are newly enrolled at CCAC should visit The Pittsburgh Promise website, log in to their student portal, and identify CCAC as the college they will attend.
 The Pittsburgh Promise will notify CCAC that the student is eligible for Pittsburgh Promise funding.

 New and current CCAC Pittsburgh Promise-eligible students must contact their CCAC Pittsburgh Promise Coach after registering every semester.
 Students must also complete their FAFSA application each year.
 Pittsburgh Promise funds are applied when an award letter is issued by the CCAC Financial Aid office.

 Students must meet specific requirements to maintain their Pittsburgh Promise eligibility.
 Pittsburgh Promise students are evaluated every two semesters and must meet the following criteria:

-Students that register for part-time enrollment, less than 12 credits, will not be funded by the Promise Award unless granted a compassion appeal.
+Students who register for part-time enrollment—less than 12 credits—will not be funded by the Promise award unless granted a compassion appeal.

-The Pittsburgh Promise Award is a last dollar scholarship that pays towards tuition and books after all other grants and scholarships, for example Pell, PA state grant and FSEOG, have been deducted.
+The Pittsburgh Promise award is a "last dollar" scholarship that pays toward tuition and books after all other grants and scholarships (Pell and Pennsylvania state grants and FSEOG, for example) have been deducted.

 College expenses eligible for Promise scholarship funds are fees, tuition and required textbooks only.